iamromulan/cellular-modem-wiki/README.md

 AT+QMAPWAC=1
 AT+CFUN=1,1 (or just reboot)
 ```
-You can also do this throgh adb if you have already unlocked it
+You can also do this through adb if you have already unlocked it
 ```
 adb shell "echo -e 'AT+QMAPWAC=1 \r' > /dev/smd7"
 adb shell reboot